Miltonwcmb/NDIS-Planning-Assistant/NDIS Planner.md

-# NDIS Pre-Planning Assistant
+# NDIS Planning Assistant
 A Retrieval-Augmented Generation (RAG) application that processes and analyzes NDIS-related documents using Large Language Models (LLMs).
 It integrates OpenAI embeddings, Azure AI Indexing, and GPT-4o-mini for intelligent retrieval and response generation, presented through a Flask web application.

---
+---

 ## Application Overview